How To Read People Around You When You’re Bored

 The first thing you’ll notice is what they’re wearing, particularly their attire of the day if they’re not huddled in their raincoats.

-Everyone has a favorite piece of clothing, such as an old t-shirt, hat, or sports regalia, telling everyone who they are or where they’re from.
+Everyone has a favourite piece of clothing, such as an old t-shirt, hat, or sports regalia, telling everyone who they are or where they’re from.

-This could be they’re home town, their favorite sports team, college campus, regardless a scream out to their identity.
+This could be their home town, their favourite sports team, college campus.
+Regardless, it’ a canvas shout out to their identity.
 Look at me, I’m unique.

 By they choosing to dress themselves in this fashion that day, they’re announcing to anyone who cares, this is the story of me I’m wanting to portray.